strand1/fernwood/README.md

 </p>

 ---
+"The creativity is in the constraint design, not the output generation." -- Fernwood.

 Fernwood is a lightweight agentic coding harness forked from [PicoClaw](https://github.com/sipeed/picoclaw).
 It focuses on local software development workflows and provides a small set of core tools along with persistent memory across sessions.